1AyaNabil1/Code_Refine_IEEE_Competition/Functional_and_Non_Functional/FNRS_NFNRS.md

-## Functional Requirements
+# Functional & Non-Functional Requirements

-- Administrators can add, update, and remove movies and metadata via an admin interface
+## 1. Functional Requirements

 - Users can register, log in, and manage a personal profile with watch history and preferences
 - The system stores and retrieves information about millions of movies (title, description, cast, trailers)
 - Users can search and filter movies by title, cast, genre, and other attributes